lorenzt8aurelius/tapandtrack/README.md

 -- Enable Row Level Security
 ALTER TABLE users ENABLE ROW LEVEL SECURITY;
 ALTER TABLE sessions ENABLE ROW LEVEL SECURITY;
-ALTER TABLE attendance ENABLE ROW LEVEL SECURITY;
+ALTER TABLE attendance_records ENABLE ROW LEVEL SECURITY;

 -- Create policies (allow all operations)
 CREATE POLICY "Enable all for users" ON users FOR ALL USING (true);
 CREATE POLICY "Enable all for sessions" ON sessions FOR ALL USING (true);
-CREATE POLICY "Enable all for attendance" ON attendance FOR ALL USING (true);
+CREATE POLICY "Enable all for attendance" ON attendance_records FOR ALL USING (true);
 ```

 ### 3. Setup Backend